Quaver/Quaver.Cron/README.md

 # Quaver.Cron [![Discord](https://discordapp.com/api/guilds/354206121386573824/widget.png?style=shield)](https://discord.gg/nJa8VFr)

->🕒 A cron for Quaver to perform automated tasks related to its Database.
+>🕒 A cron for Quaver to perform automated tasks related to its database.

 Developed for internal purposes.
 No support or documentation for this software is provided.